jyoo980/cs547/README.md

 # Mobility and COVID-19

-This is the holding repo for data + demos related to our group project 547.
+This is the holding repo for data + demos related to our group project for 547.

 ## Demos